 - Local construction materials, method of construction, and construction difficulties.

-- General site considerations such as drainage and filters, wave pressures on walls, scour protection, the risk of earthquakes, paving and surface water drainage, the chance of ice formation.
+- General site considerations such as drainage and filters, wave pressures on walls, scour protection, the risk of earthquakes, paving and surface water drainage, and the chance of ice formation.

-Furthermore, the effects of marine propellers and bow thrusters, waves, and currents on the stability of the seabed and any underwater slopes near structures should also be taken into account.
+Furthermore, the effects of marine propellers and bow thrusters, waves, and currents on the stability of the seabed and any underwater slopes near structures should also be considered.
 Where scour is considered likely, protection, such as a rubble anti-scour apron on the seabed, should be provided in front of the quay walls, particularly at berths where vessels will generally berth in the same position.
 The size of rock protection for the underwater slopes should not be less than that needed to resist the wash of propellers and bow thrusters.

 Quay walls are typically equipped with quay wall fenders, ship mooring bollards, crane rails, cable gutters, and other technical features.